acant/shopify.github.com/README.md

-Shopify Open Source
+SugarCRM Open Source
 =====================

-Shopify's Open Source page is build with [Jekyll](http://jekyllrb.com/) and [Sass](http://sass-lang.com/) and hosted on [GitHub Pages](http://pages.github.com/).
+SugarCRM's Open Source page is build with [Jekyll](http://jekyllrb.com/) and [Sass](http://sass-lang.com/) and hosted on [GitHub Pages](http://pages.github.com/).
+It was originally forked from the [Shopify](https://github.com/Shopify/shopify.github.com).

 If you want to run it locally
 --
-1. Clone this branch or [download the zip](https://codeload.github.com/Shopify/shopify.github.com/zip/master) and navigate to the folder in terminal
+1. Clone this branch or [download the zip](https://codeload.github.com/sugarcrm/sugarcrm.github.com/zip/master) and navigate to the folder in terminal
 2. Install Jekyll: `gem install jekyll`
 3. Install Sass: `gem install sass`
     * Use `sass -v` to make sure it worked